MarwaKadhem/Solar-System-3D-simulation/README.md

 ![This is an image](solarsys_im.jpg)

-General description: 3D simulation of the Solar System by propagating the orbit of each celestial body, in addition to the interplanetary trajectory of Pioneer 10.
-The initial  conditions used to solve the n-body problem are generated using the ephemeris imported from the SPICE files (spiceypy library).
+**General description**: 3D simulation of the Solar System by propagating the orbit of each celestial body, in addition to the interplanetary trajectory of Pioneer 10.
+The initial  conditions used to solve the n-body problem are generated using the ephemeris imported from the SPICE files (SpiceyPy library).

 The program is structured in 3 files:
 - **Module (PropagationModule.py)** which contains all the functions needed to solve the n-body problem applied on the Solar System.
 This includes getting the initial conditions from NASA SPICE (Spacecraft, Planet, Instrument, C-matrix, Events ephemeris) files through the spiceypy SPK kernel.